diliaur/simple-slider-2/README.md

 ## To Do

-Currently in the process of porting Todos over from the [original slider](https://github.com/diliaur/simple-slider).
+_Currently in the process of porting Todos over from the [original slider](https://github.com/diliaur/simple-slider)._

+[] Change HTML and CSS in accordance with correct plugin slug

+## Done

 ## Issues